 We find similar effects of familiarity, both cross-sectional and experimental, depending on whether the neighborhood is close or far to the participant's home neighborhood (Table A.12).
-We find that familiarity matters more for the male participants in our sample, even after adjusting for a slightly higher effect of job duration and for wages (Table A.13).
+We find that familiarity matters more for the male participants in our sample, even after adjusting for a slightly higher effect of job duration and for wages, but that the single exposure erases the premium for both (Table A.13).

 How do different threshold for familiarity affect these results?
-In Table A.14, we separate the BaselineFamiliar{in} measure in equation (1) based on whether the participant reported at baseline knowing how to get there, or not, and based on whether they were able to mention a landmark in the neighborhood.
+In Table A.14, we separate the $Familiar{in}$ measure in equation (1) based on whether the participant reported at baseline knowing how to get there, or not, and based on whether they were able to mention a landmark in the neighborhood.
 For both definitions, the familiarity premium is larger for more familiar neighborhoods.